 Go To File

-Note that this command works in global scope, i.e. you do not need to bring your focus to the editor to invoke it.
+Note that this command works in global scope, that is you do not need to bring your focus to the editor to invoke it.

 To go to a file in the current solution

-ReSharper can optionally remember the last input that you used to find something with Go to Everything/Type, Go To File, and Go to Text actions.
-To enable this behavior, select Remember last search on the page of ReSharper options.
-When this option is selected, ReSharper will also use your selection in the editor as the search string.
-For example, you can select a file name in a string and then press Ctrl+Shift+N to search for files in your solution that match this name.
+ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go to Symbol, Go To File, and Go to Text actions.
+To enable or disable this behavior, use the Remember last search checkbox on the page of ReSharper options.
+When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.
+For example, you can select a filename in a string and then press Ctrl+Shift+N to search for files in your solution that match this name.

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.